-identify reactions which will be disabled when the genes are knocked out cobra_model: Model gene_list: iterable of Gene compiled_gene_reaction_rules: dict of {reaction_id: compiled_string} If provided, this gives pre-compiled gene_reaction_rule strings.
+identify reactions which will be disabled when the genes are knocked out compiled_gene_reaction_rules: dict of {reaction_id: compiled_string} If provided, this gives pre-compiled gene_reaction_rule strings.
 The compiled rule strings can be evaluated much faster.
 If a rule is not provided, the regular expression evaluation will be used.
 Because not all gene_reaction_rule strings can be evaluated, this dict must exclude any rules which can not be used with eval.